 Under subsequent priests Holy Cross grew and flourished and it became an incumbency (a fully independent congregation) with a rector in 1933.
 Further growth came in the 1950s when economic development led to new families coming to the area.
 Looking at the history of Holy Cross, various characteristics stand out.
 From the first it was an outward-looking congregation with a ministry to families and children.
 At the start it established clubs for local mothers and children, later came a Sunday school, youth fellowship and two playgroups, one of which still flourishes in our hall.
 It has also played its part in the life of the village, hosting the Christmas Market and some of the Christmas Lights and with the Rector leading the Remembrance Day Service alternately with other local ministers.

 Holy Cross has always had connections across the globe, in addition to supporting international charities.
 As well as Scotland and England, previous Rectors have come from Ireland, South Africa, the USA and Canada.
 One rector had spent time in Ghana and a member of the congregation spent over 20 years as a missionary in Jordan.
 More recently Holy Cross supported an Orthodox parish in Russia, and deep links with the Church in India continue.
-We support the Christian Medical College in Vellore, a member of the congregation regularly works in the diocese of Tirunelveli, and an Indian (Knanaya) congregation of the Syrian Orthodox Church shares our church.
+We support the Christian Medical College in Vellore, a member of the congregation regularly works in the diocese of Tirunelveli, and two Indian (Knanaya and Jacobite) congregations of the Syrian Orthodox Church share our church.

 As part of this outward focus, Holy Cross has had mutually beneficial links with some of the smaller and poorer churches in our diocese.
 The original ‘tin tabernacle’ iron church was given to the Episcopalian congregation in Prestonpans where Canon Griffiths had begun mission work after leaving Holy Cross.
 In the 1930s, a youth Fellowship was established at Holy Cross with the help of Father John Shand of St Salvador’s, Stenhouse.
 After the foundation of St David’s in 1941 in the nearby housing scheme at Pilton, links developed between the two congregations including a regular Palm Sunday procession between their two churches.
-This tradition continues as a link is being established between Holy Cross and St Salvador’s, Stenhouse by which the two churches share a rector and curate.
+This tradition continues.
+A link has been established between Holy Cross and St Salvador’s, Stenhouse by which the two churches share a rector and curate.
+St Salvador’s has strong links with the local Polish and Indian communities.
+The link with St David’s has also been reedstablished with the foundation of the Franciscan Friary in Pilton in 2023.

 Women, who had been members of the Vestry (church management committee) since the 1930s, have always had a prominent place in our congregation and it was a pioneer in supporting women’s ministry.
 Mary Harrison of Holy Cross became the first female Lay Reader in the diocese and was among the first women ordained as deacons in 1986, and in 1989 Alison Fuller became our first woman curate and was among the first women ordained priest in 1994.

 Holy Cross has the feel of a church that is prayed in and members of the congregation have led remarkable lives of contemplation.
 The writer knows this from experience, but it is hard to quantify prayer.
-One sign is that Holy Cross has been involved in the Anglican revival of the religious and monastic life in the 20th century.
+One sign is that Holy Cross has been involved in the Anglican revival of the religious and monastic life in the 20th and 21st centuries.
 John Hewett, Rector 1944–1958, came to Holy Cross after eight years as chaplain to the sisters of the Community of St Peter at Joppa where they ran a home for women and girls.
-More recently members of Holy Cross have been Franciscan Tertiaries and there were close links with the brothers of the Society of St Francis when they were in Edinburgh.
-Members of the congregation have also supported Mother Mary Agnes and the hermit-nuns of the Society of Our Lady of the Isles in their foundation on Shetland.
+More recently members of Holy Cross have been Franciscan Tertiaries and there were close links with the brothers of the Society of St Francis when they were first in Edinburgh.
+Members of the congregation have also supported Mother Mary Agnes and the hermit-nuns of the Society of Our Lady of the Isles in their foundation on Shetland which began in 1988.
 One curate left to become chaplain to the Sisters of the Love of God at Bede House, Staplehurst and another to explore her vocation with the All Saints Sisters of the Poor in Oxford.
+In 2023 our Assistant Priest, Br Joseph Emmanuel SSF, moved to St David’s, Pilton to found a new Franciscan Friary with two other brothers of the Society of St Francis.
 Connections to the religious life continue at Holy Cross as does the deep commitment to prayer.

 After two long incumbencies, Holy Cross is now at a turning point.
-Many of the successful initiatives of the late 20th century have ended or are being transformed, new members are arriving and new projects are being started.
+Many of the successful initiatives of the late 20th century have ended or are being transformed, new members are arriving, new partnerships are being forged and new projects are being started.
 We look to the future with hope and pray that our community will evolve, true to its founding values outlined above, so that it may develop into an even more powerful witness in north west Edinburgh to the Mystery of Christ and his love for all.

 Priests and Rectors of Holy Cross